12 Business English Vocabulary Words and Phrases to Know

-This phrase is used often to close emails or conversations.
+This phrase is often used to close emails or conversations.
 To reach out means to contact someone, whether via email, phone, or other means.
-I use this term a lot after I give workshops, meet with a student, or at the end of a call when I was helping someone.
+I use this term a lot after I give workshops, meet with a student, or at the end of a call when I am helping someone.

 Even though I use this often, I make an effort NOT to use this when working with international clients or students.
 It’s easy to replace this with a clearer word that has the same meaning.
 For example, you can say, “Please don’t hesitate to email me with any follow-up questions or concerns you may have, even if it’s a week from now.”

 This fun metaphor means to think creatively, unconventionally, or outside the normal perspective.
 It’s easy to imagine a person in a box and a person outside of a box - that visual really makes this metaphor make sense.

 On the same page

 This is another metaphor that has a nice visual to it.
 Literally, this phrase would mean all parties were looking at the same page in a book.
 Figuratively, to be on the same page with someone else means you and the other person have the same understanding about something or are in agreement.

 You may hear this before a manager or colleague clarifies something, for example, “I want to make sure we are all on the same page about this.”
 You may also hear it after clarification, “Now that we are all on the same page about the problem, let’s move on to the best solutions.”